infinum/frontend-handbook/React/Recipes/How to build core component.md

   allow="accelerometer; ambient-light-sensor; camera; encrypted-media; geolocation; gyroscope; hid; microphone; midi; payment; usb; vr; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
 ></iframe>

+### When to use solution #3:

+1. When you have clear design indications of multiple similar components with similar features but slightly different styles
+2. Designer prepared component variants and anatomy